abhipaiangle/GNR-638-Kaggle-AlexNet/README.md

 ### Result

-The model achieved 94% Accuracy on training for 20 epochs in an batch size of 77 for 2541 images and validation set consisting of 539 images.
+The model achieved 94% Accuracy on validation set on training for 20 epochs in an batch size of 77 for 2541 images and validation set consisting of 539 images.
 <hr>

 ![Accuracy](accuracy.png)